 Another museum of sorts, another open-air one, was the Circus Maximus of Rome.
 First built in the 6th century BCE, the Circus was used to host chariot races, gladiator fights, wild animal hunts, public executions, and games, including the annual Ludi Romani which honoured Jupiter.
 The Circus had a capacity for 250,000 spectators, and they could admire from their seats not only these spectacles but also the collection of massive monuments and artworks which adorned the central barrier, or spina, around which the chariots raced.
 Here there were obelisks from Egypt alongside bronze and marble statues of the rich and famous.
 Two of the obelisks now stand in Rome, one in the Piazza del Popolo and the other in the Piazza S. Giovanni in Laterano.

 The spina of the Hippodrome of Constantinople (3rd - 13th century CE) had an even more spectacular array of artworks, all looted from across the Byzantine Empire.
 There were monumental sculptures of early Roman emperors, figures associated with victory such as eagles and the Greek hero Hercules, sculptures of victorious charioteers, and ornamental columns such as the Serpent Column of the Plataian tripod.
-This latter wonder of two entwined snakes in bronze was a 5th-century BCE dedication looted from the sacred sanctuary of Apollo at Delphi.
+This latter wonder of three entwined snakes in bronze was a 5th-century BCE dedication looted from the sacred sanctuary of Apollo at Delphi.
 Once standing 8 metres (26 ft.) tall, the lower portion is still standing today in Istanbul.
 There were obelisks, too, including a false one made of individual blocks but entirely covered in bronze sheeting.
 Another Egyptian obelisk had been removed from Karnak and dates to the reign of Thutmose III in the 15th century BCE.
 The monument, measuring over 25 metres (82 ft.) in height, now stands in central Istanbul.